UCI-ISA-Lab/EECS112_Examples/README.md

 ## Dependencies

-If you are using a linux machine:
+If you are using a linux machine (Ubuntu-based):
 ```console
 sudo apt install build-essential gcc g++
 ```